apple/coremltools/docs-guides/source/mlmodel-utilities.md

 )
 ```

-## Change Model Tensor Output Types
+## Change Model Tensor Input/Output Types

-Consider a scenario when we have a CoreML model with an fp32 multiarray output, but we need to use a CoreML API that
+Consider a scenario when we have a Core ML model with an fp32 multiarray output, but we need to use a Core ML API that
 requires fp16 multiarrays instead.
 We can now easily change the model output types from fp32 to fp16 (and vice versa).

 An example how to update the output data types: